7 Comforting Dishes You Should Definitely Make This Winter

 Save the salads for spring and summer.

 The best thing about winter?
 It’s a solid excuse to cancel your plans, slip into your sweatpants and curl up on the couch with a big plate of something that’s warm, cozy and comforting.
-So, next time you’re wondering what to cook during these chilly, gray months, try one of these stick-to-your-ribs recipes from the Food Network Kitchen app.
+So, next time you’re wondering what to cook during these chilly, gray months, try one of these stick-to-your-ribs recipes.
 Each one is full of the cozy warmth that you crave — and they might just make you happy it’s cold outside.

 With Vivian Chan’s fast and easy recipe, you get two great dishes in just one recipe.
 She whips up a simple Bolognese while the shells boil, then stuffs the pasta with mixture of ricotta, roasted red peppers and Parmesan cheese.
 Once stuffed, the shells are nestled in the Bolognese and broiled until golden, gooey and delicious.